sindresorhus/sindresorhus.github.com/_apps/dato.md

 Itsycal is a great app too.
 While Itsycal has more advanced calendar functionality, Dato is not just a calendar app, but also includes menu bar clock replacement, time zones, and more.

-#### Why the name "Dato"?
+#### Why the name “Dato”?

-It means "date" in Norwegian.
+It means “date” in Norwegian.
 I just wanted a short, unique, and relevant name.

 #### Do you plan to open-source it?